-A PETA U.S. Investigation Exposes the Tragic Fate of Racehorses Exported to South Korea
+A PETA U.S. Investigation Exposes the Tragic Fate of Horses Exported to South Korea

 For Immediate Release: